kristen-lee-120/wokingwithdata/README.md

 * Null: The missingness of the `avg_ratings` column is not dependent on the `calories` column.

 * Alt: The missingness of the `avg_ratings` column is dependent on the `calories` column.

-For both tests, our chosen test statistic was the difference of means between the two groups, and we used permutation testing through 500 iterations in which we were operating under a significance level of 0.01.
-In our algorithm, we would shuffle the `avg_ratings` to mix up the groups between those that had a rating and those with the lack thereof.

 ## Hypothesis Testing
 Our null hypothesis **is that there is no relationship between average rating of a recipe and its cooking time**.